Dynamic Snippets

 }

-The solution has one downside, however.
-If we dig more into how the AJAX request works, we find that although the application looks efficient in appearance (it only returns a single snippet for a given article), it actually renders all the snippets on the server.
-It has placed the desired snippet in our payload, and discarded the others (thus, quite unnecessarily, it also retrieved them from the database).
+However, this solution has a drawback.
+If we examine the AJAX request more closely, we'll find that while the application appears efficient externally (returning only a single snippet for the specific article), it actually renders all snippets on the server side.
+It places the required snippet into the payload and discards the others (meaning it also unnecessarily retrieved and rendered them).

-To optimize this process, we'll need to take action where we pass the $articles
+To optimize this, we need to intervene where the $articles

 method).
-We will take advantage of the fact that signal processing takes place before the
+We'll leverage the fact that signal handling occurs before the

 render<Something>